anton-mel/filesystem/README.md

 * File’s inode stores a `struct flock` (state + two wait‑queues).
 * Two kinds of owners
    `active_writer` or `active_readers > 0` (never both).
-* Writer‑preferred policy
+* Writer‑preferred policy.
 As soon as a writer queues, *new* shared locks are blocked — avoids writer starvation.

 State diagram